Chapter 16 Distraction and learning

 16.4 Learned and not learned

 In the beginning of this chapter, and elsewhere (5), we referred to the importance of an alerting system in evolutionary history.
 Some of these alerts are probably hard-wired into our brains by evolutionary history, rather than learnt.
-Charles Darwin himself (Darwin 2009) suggested this possibility, when writing about a trip he took to the zoo.
+Charles Darwin himself (Darwin 2009) in 1872 suggested this possibility, when writing about a trip he took to the zoo.

 I put my face close to the thick glass-plate in front of a puff-adder in the Zoological Gardens, with the firm determination of not starting back if the snake struck at me; but, as soon as the blow was struck, my resolution went for nothing, and I jumped a yard or two backwards with astonishing rapidity.
 My will and reason were powerless against the imagination of a danger which had never been experienced.